7-Zip: Versions

-Three command-line versions are provided: 7z (7z.exe), using external libraries to support a large number of different formats and the ability to support even more formats via plug-ins; 7za (7za.exe), which is a standalone executable containing built-in modules, but with compression/decompression support limited to 7z, ZIP, gzip, bzip2, Z and tar formats; and 7zr (7zr.exe), which is a minimized standalone executable with compression/decompression support limited to just the 7z format.
+In the past three command-line versions were available: 7z (7z.exe), using external libraries to support a large number of different formats and the ability to support even more formats via plug-ins; 7za (7za.exe), which is a standalone executable containing built-in modules, but with compression/decompression support limited to 7z, ZIP, gzip, bzip2, Z and tar formats; and 7zr (7zr.exe), which is a minimized standalone executable with compression/decompression support limited to just the 7z format.
 A 64-bit version is available, with support for large memory maps, leading to faster compression.
 All versions support multi-threading.